isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-trans-config-file/t-edit-trans-config-file.md

 ---
 description: Steps for editing the Transformation.cfg file for a dataset profile.
-seo-description: Steps for editing the Transformation.cfg file for a dataset profile.
-seo-title: Editing the Transformation Configuration File
 solution: Analytics
 title: Editing the Transformation Configuration File
 topic: Data workbench